crayjake/fabric-flatpack/README.md

 # Flatpack - A superflat mod that piggybacks vanilla generation
-## Features
-At the moment the overworld is flat dimension.
+At the moment the overworld is the only flat dimension.
 This is very early in development so there may be crashes/bugs.

-### Working features 😍
+### Working Generation 😍
 I think all above ground features are placed correctly/show up on the surface in some way.
 Unwanted behaviour is listed below
 | Feature | Image |
 | ------- | ----- |